IRPsimp/packeto/README.md

 # packeto
-A simple x86 PE packer implementation made for experimentation.
+A simple x86 PE packer implementation made in MASM.

-Encrypts the text section using a xor key and stores it later in the PE File Header timestamp for decryption.
+Encrypts the text section using a xor key and stores it later in the PE File Header timestamp for decryption, also prints a MessageBox upon executable opening.

 Takes the file name as a parameter.